rssh/dotty-cps-async/_sources/AutomaticColoring.rst.txt

 .. index:: warnValueDiscard

-If you want to see warning instead error, you can import `warnValueDiscard` feature:
+If you want to see a warning instead of an error, you can import `warnValueDiscard` feature:

 .. code-block:: scala